checkdgt/fse-aiware-python-dependencies/README.md

 Therefore, we invite practitioners from both Academia and Industry to submit their tools and papers to help advance this field further.

+## Competition Workshop

+Selected papers will be presented during the conference, at least one author must be registered to present the work.
+We will also present the tool competition results after verifying each tool against a heldout dataset.

 ## Paper
 Paper submissions are short papers (max 4 pages including references), following the FSE paper format [guidelines](https://conf.researchr.org/track/fse-2026/fse-2026-research-papers#Call-for-Papers). **Details on how to submit will come soon**.